WuphonsReach/rimworld-notes/ModBugs-1.6.md

 ### Remove both HAH and PUAH

-Remove both Harvest and Haul and Pick Up and Haul
+Remove both Harvest and Haul and Pick Up and Haul mods.
+Also Bulk Load for Transports mod.

+I might have to put PUAH back due to errors when trying to continue the save.